Christopher McDougall: Born to Run

-In 2009's Born to Run, McDougall tracks down members of the reclusive Tarahumara Indian tribe in the Mexican Copper Canyons.
+In Born to Run (2009), McDougall follows Caballo Blanco, an American who ran with the Tarahumara Indian tribe in Mexico's Copper Canyons.
 After being repeatedly injured as a runner himself, McDougall marvels at the tribe's ability to run ultra distances (over 100 miles) at incredible speeds, without getting the routine injuries of most American runners.
 The book has received attention in the sporting world for McDougall's description of how he overcame injuries by modeling his running after the Tarahumara.
 He asserts that modern cushioned running shoes are a major cause of running injury, pointing to the thin sandals called huaraches worn by Tarahumara runners, and the explosion of running-related injuries since the introduction of modern running shoes in 1972.
+It is credited with popularizing barefoot running.
+He gave a TED talk, "Are we born to run?"

 Natural Born Heroes

-In the Natural Born Heroes (2015), McDougall explores various aspects of heroes and physical fitness, covering the abduction of a Nazi general during World War II, parkour, and various other challenging situations.
+In Natural Born Heroes (2015), McDougall explores various aspects of heroes and physical fitness, covering the abduction of a Nazi general during World War II, parkour, and various other challenging situations.

+Running With Sherman

+Running With Sherman (2020) details McDougall's life in the Amish country of Pennsylvania and his relation with animals.
+"Sherman" is a donkey; the book is about training for a burro race in Colorado.

+Personal life

+McDougall resides in Peach Bottom, Pennsylvania, a town in Fulton Township.